indimail/indimail-virtualdomains/.github/INSTALL-indimail.md

 Then it will send a kill -HUP signal to qmail-send telling it to re-read the control files.

 Note: setting up DNS MX records for the virtual domain is not covered in this INSTALL file.
+You can look at this [guide](https://www.godaddy.com/garage/configuring-dns-for-email-a-quick-beginners-guide/) to do that.
 ```

 ```